 - disable outbound replication schema supported (2)

-- incoming active directory replication is disabled 2003 (1)
+- how to disable active directory replication in windows 2003 (1)

 - how disable active directory windows 2003 (1)